How to Make a Pinecone Fire Starter

 As the seasons change, particularly to the colder seasons, the perfect activities include drinking warm cups of Spiced Apple Cider or Hot Chocolate and taking in the beauty of the outdoors.
 Another seasonal idea is gathering around a fire in your fireplace.
 You can get a cozy—and colorful—fire started using homemade waxed pinecones with this easy how-to.
 The coolest part?
 You can customize the color of your flame depending on the type of salt you use.

 - Drying rack

-- Dip pinecone into wax again and immediately coat with salt.
-Depending on the salt used, the flames of the starters will burn a certain color (Epsom salts, white flame; table salt, yellow flame; salt substitute, violet flame).
+Dip pinecone into wax again and immediately coat with salt.
+Depending on the salt used, the flames of the starters will burn a certain color.
+(Epsom salts create a white flame; table salt creates a yellow flame; salt substitute creates a violet flame.)

-- When lighting fire, place string of pinecones on top of newspaper in fireplace before lighting.
+To light a fire, place string of pinecones on top of newspaper in the fireplace before lighting.
 Once lit, starters will burn slowly (in desired color) to guarantee that logs light.